By Trinh Truong

 Later that night, my phone buzzes with WhatsApp messages from Kamal.
 A riot has broken out at Moria between the Farsi and Arabic speakers.
-Fault lines within the camp typically form along racial and ethnic lines: the Congolese against the Arabs, the Arabs against the Afghanis.
+Fault lines within the camp typically form along racial and ethnic lines: the Congolese against the Arabs, the Arabs against the Afghans.

 We arrive just as night falls.
 Vehicles pull up to the highway surrounding Moria, armored Greek police buses among them, and refugees are walking along either side of the road.
 They carry their children, blankets, and UNHCR backpacks in tow.
 Their eyes gleam like those of deer caught in the headlights: vulnerable, off-guard, unsure of where to go.
 But they don't run.
 They walk into the dark of night, away from the unrelenting chaos of Moria.

-At the entrance of the camp, hundreds of Afghanis are sitting down in protest.
+At the entrance of the camp, hundreds of Afghans are sitting down in protest.
 Most of the protesters are made up of mothers and their children.
 They have a banner made of white cloth inscribed with the phrase, "Moria is not safe."
 Many young children are wearing headbands and armbands that echo the sentiment.

 Frenzied, they declare they are refusing to return to Moria because of its lack of safety and security.
 Women are wearing diapers at night for fear of being raped on the way to the port-a-potties.
 They never let their young children out of sight.
 Tonight, they will sleep outside of the camp, right where they are protesting.
 Like the Olive Grove, it is on the margins of the margins.